jpuritz/EecSeq/Protocol.md

 ### DSN Normalization

+DSN normalization is critical ensuring an even distribution of coverage across probes.
+There are a genes that are highly expressed in all cells and DSN normalization helps to remove these high abundance probes and transcripts.

 #### DSN needs to be properly dilued and should be tested for activity levels before proceeding

 #### The protocol below was taken from Illumina's recommendations [LINK](https://support.illumina.com/content/dam/illumina-support/documents/myillumina/7836bd3e-3358-4834-b2f7-80f80acb4e3f/dsn_normalization_sampleprep_application_note_15014673_c.pdf)